rkuma183/wilsonmar.github.io/_posts/2016-06-03-aws-lambda.md

    AWS August Webinar Series - Building Serverless Backends with AWS Lambda and Amazon API Gateway 14 Oct.
 2015</a>

+   }, "Region" : { "Value" : { "Ref" : "AWS:: Region" }, "Description" : "The region this template was launched in." } } }

+Typer Cross

+   * wrote an ebook "AWS Lambda: The Ultimate Guide To Serverless Microservices - Learn Everything You Need To Know About Microservices Without Servers!"
+   I do not recommend this at all.
+   The title is a total lie as the author offers no comments to the code copied from elsewhere.

+   When code is copied from Kindle, line endings are removed and everything appears as a single line.

 ## AWS People #